- Specifications

 Recognition

-Methods and ConfigurationThe Recognition section defines when an AI agent is assigned to a ticket.
-This can occur based on keywords, ticket data, or AI analysis.
+Methods and ConfigurationThe Recognition section determines when an AI agent is assigned to a ticket.
+This can be done based on keywords, ticket data, or AI analysis.

 Authentication